 Talk to Your Doctor and Nurse

-Checking in with a doctor and/or nurse frequently can help them stay healthy, and to help take the proper fall precautions.
-For instance, if your loved one is losing weight, feeling faint, having vision issues, or if they have fallen but aren’t injured, they can talk to a medical professional for personalized advice and assistance with each of these concerns or issues.
+Checking in with a doctor and/or nurse frequently can help them stay healthy, and to help them take the proper fall precautions.
+For instance, if your loved one is losing weight, feeling faint, having vision issues, or if they have fallen but isn’t injured, they can talk to a medical professional for personalized advice and assistance with each of these concerns or issues.
 It is the duty of nurses in assisted living facilities to understand if they’re showing some signs that may lead to an accident, and talking to a doctor or nurse can help take proactive steps that may minimize the chances of falling.

 What to Do After a Fall